quasarframework/quasar/docs/src/pages/vue-components/field.md

 QField allows you to display any form control (or almost anything as a matter of fact) inside it.
 Just place your desired content inside the `control` slot.

 ::: danger
-Do NOT wrap QInput, QFile or QSelect with QField.
-These two components already inherit QField.
+Do NOT wrap QInput, QFile or QSelect with QField as these components already inherit QField.
 :::

 ## Installation